Thugnasty777/compound-protocol/README.md

 [![CircleCI](https://circleci.com/gh/compound-finance/compound-protocol.svg?style=svg&circle-token=5ed19932325c559a06f71f87d69012aedd2cf3fb)](https://circleci.com/gh/compound-finance/compound-protocol) [![codecov](https://codecov.io/gh/compound-finance/compound-protocol/branch/master/graph/badge.svg?token=q4UvsvVzOX)](https://codecov.io/gh/compound-finance/compound-protocol)

-Compound Protocol
+Vortex Protocol
 =================

-The Compound Protocol is an Ethereum smart contract for supplying or borrowing assets.
+The Vortex Protocol is an Ethereum smart contract for supplying or borrowing assets.
 Through the cToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive cTokens or *borrow* assets from the protocol (holding other assets as collateral).
-The Compound cToken contracts track these balances and algorithmically set interest rates for borrowers.
+The Vortex cToken contracts track these balances and algorithmically set interest rates for borrowers.

 Before getting started with this repo, please read:

-* The [Compound Whitepaper](https://compound.finance/documents/Compound.Whitepaper.pdf), describing how Compound works
+* The [Vortex Whitepaper](https://compound.finance/documents/Vortex.Whitepaper.pdf), describing how Vortex works
-* The [Compound Protocol Specification](https://github.com/compound-finance/compound-protocol/tree/master/docs/CompoundProtocol.pdf), explaining in plain English how the protocol operates
+* The [Vortex Protocol Specification](https://github.com/compound-finance/compound-protocol/tree/master/docs/CompoundProtocol.pdf), explaining in plain English how the protocol operates

-For questions about interacting with Compound, please visit [our Discord server](https://compound.finance/discord).
+For questions about interacting with Vortex, please visit [our Discord server](https://compound.finance/discord).

 For security concerns, please visit [https://compound.finance/security](https://compound.finance/security) or email [security@compound.finance](mailto:security@compound.finance).

 Contributing
 ============

-Contributing to the Compound protocol is a bit different than most open-source projects -- check out the [community guide on Contributing](https://www.comp.xyz/t/contributing-to-compound-protocol/48).
+Contributing to the Vortex protocol is a bit different than most open-source projects -- check out the [community guide on Contributing](https://www.comp.xyz/t/contributing-to-compound-protocol/48).

 Contracts
 =========

-We detail a few of the core contracts in the Compound protocol.
+We detail a few of the core contracts in the Vortex protocol.

 <dl>
   <dt>CToken, CErc20 and CEther</dt>
-  <dd>The Compound cTokens, which are self-contained borrowing and lending contracts.
+  <dd>The Vortex cTokens, which are self-contained borrowing and lending contracts.
 CToken contains the core logic and CErc20 and CEther add public interfaces for Erc20 tokens and ether, respectively.
 Each CToken is assigned an interest rate and risk model (see InterestRateModel and Comptroller sections), and allows accounts to *mint* (supply capital), *redeem* (withdraw capital), *borrow* and *repay a borrow*.
 Each CToken is an ERC-20 compliant token where balances represent ownership of the market.</dd>
 </dl>

 <dl>